Printopal/VoronDesign/Voron 1.8/Front idler AB/readme.md

 # DESCRIPTION
 The tension stroke is slightly reduced from 28mm to 25mm.
 This allow to get enough wall thickness for the screw and insert.
-/!\ Warning /!\ : If your belts were flush mounted to your X carriage, then you will have to replace them for longer ones.
+**:warning: Warning **:warning: : If your belts were flush mounted to your X carriage, then you will have to replace them for longer ones.

 ![AB_Front_idler_changes](Images/AB_Front_idler_changes.jpg)